rogerbinns/apsw/doc/async.rst

     auth = await connection.authorizer

-To set them, you will need to use ``setattr`` nin the worker thread.
+To set them, you will need to use :code:`setattr` in the worker thread.

 .. code-block:: python